-- 73. The collaboration between the missions of the member states in Latin America should be improved, and there should be a constant exchange of views in capitals and before meetings of international organizations, etc. This would contribute to avoiding overlapping of activities in Latin America. - 74.
-Some delegates pointed out that it was important to give the general public in Latin America a feeling that Europe took a genuine interest in them.
+- 74. Some delegates pointed out that it was important to give the general public in Latin America a feeling that Europe took a genuine interest in them.
 General de Gaulle's visit was mentioned as an example; it was also pointed out that more use should be made of mass media to reach a wider public.
 This had particular importance in Latin America where there was still much illiteracy. - 75.
-With regard to specific areas of Latin America, some delegates suggested that special attention be given to British Guiana, where there might exist a danger of the creation of a second Cuba. - 76.
+With regard to specific areas of Latin America some delegates suggested that special attention be given to British Guiana, where there might exist a danger of the creation of a second Cuba. - 76.
 With regard to Cuba itself, the opinion was expressed that there might be possibilities for some movement towards a normalisation of relations with the United States and other American countries.
 The question was raised whether a policy of complete isolation of Castro would have the desired results.
 This was doubted by some delegates who thought that there was some advantage if some Western countries maintained certain economic and diplomatic contact with Cuba.
 This might offer Cuba an alternative to turn to and lessen its dependence on the Soviet Union. - 77.
 On the other hand, it was emphasised that there were two non-negotiables with regard to Cuba: its political and economic dependence on an extra-continental power and its continued indirect aggression against other members of the hemisphere.
-One member expressed the view that unless there was a basic change in the situation, no solution was possible.
+It was pointed out that unless there was a basic change in the situation no solution was possible.
 The point was made that other Latin American countries had demanded much more vigorous action against Cuba in the OAS than had the United States.
 At present, it was considered, there was little prospect of a normalisation of relations.
-Castro was not so much interested in Cuba (his economic failure, in spite of massive Soviet aid, had shown this) but in getting a revolutionary base on the mainland to extend the revolution. - 78.
-In view of his serious failures in the political and economic fields, Castro was now pinning his hopes on help from the West through trade.
+Castro was not so much interested in Cuba (his economic failure, in spite of massive Scriet aid, had shown this) but in getting a revolutionary base on the main-land to extend the revolution. - 78.
+In view of his serious failures in the political and economic fields Castro was now pinning his hopes on help from the West through trade.
 If these hopes were frustrated, he might feel inclined to search for a new approach "to get back into the club". - 79.
 The view was also expressed that the West had no reason to make the Cuban situation less costly for the Soviets; the high cost of the Cuban venture might act as a deterrent against new Soviet commitments of this kind.